swpecht/swpecht.github.io/docs/_drafts/2023-5-01-cfr-in-rust.md

 The second if-statement is for when gamstate is a chance node -- where random action like rolling dice or dealing cards determines what happens instead of player actions.
 Here we update the reach probability for the acting player ($$\pi_1'$$) as the current reach probability ($$\pi_1$$) times the chance of achieving the random outcome on this gamestate ($$\sigma_c(h,a)$$).

 We then call the CFR function on the gamestate with the action applied $$ha$$ and with the updated reach probabilities.
-We do this for all possible actions and sum the result times the chance of that outcome to get the execected value for the CFR over all chance nodes.
+We do this for all possible actions and sum the result times the chance of that outcome to get the expected value for the CFR over all chance nodes.

 As an example, imagine $$h$$ represents a new game of Kuhn Poker. $$h$$ is a chance node with 3 possible outcomes (Jack, Queen, King) and we're dealing to Player 1.
 We'd could unroll line 11 to the following: